 Senna paints a portrait of a young man for whom racing was not a hobby, or even a passion.
-Instead, it was where his being was in: the purity of Formula One racing, the athleticism within it, the enthusiam it unleashed in him for life and for his God.
-Various times in Senna, we get to hear from Senna himself, and he comes across as someone we like: a pleasant, almost shy individual, but a calculating racer (calculating as in methodical and efficient, not manipulative or deceitful).
+Instead, it was where his very being was in: the purity of Formula One racing, the athleticism within it, the enthusiasm it unleashed in him for life and for his God.
+Various times in Senna, we get to hear from Senna himself, and he comes across as someone we like: a pleasant, almost shy individual, but a calculating racer: calculating as in methodical and efficient, not manipulative or deceitful.

-Asif Kafadia has taken hours of film footage from interviews with Senna himself (as well as both past and present interviews with his family), as well as news reports and the races themselves to create one of the most exciting and intimate films about a sport that isn't as big in America as something like football or baseball, but Senna makes the case for him being a true sports icon: a man who was brilliant at pulling victories from almost insurmountable odds.
+Director Asif Kafadia has taken hours of film footage from interviews with Senna himself, as well as both past and present interviews with his family, news reports and the races themselves to create one of the most exciting and intimate films about an athlete.
+This is a sport that isn't as big in America as something like football or baseball, but Senna makes the case for him being a true sports icon: a man who was brilliant at pulling victories from almost insurmountable odds.
 One race in Senna is especially poignant.

 Senna does take us to the thrills of his victories, and yes, the agonies of his defeats.
 It also brings us to the San Marino Grand Prix.
-From the beginning of that sequence, it looks as though there's a curse on the place: one driver survives a gruesome accident, another is killed in a practice run (both events leaving a visibly distraught Ayrton highly concerned for his colleagues and himself).
+From the beginning of that sequence, it looks as though there's a curse on the place: one driver survives a gruesome accident, another is killed in a practice run; both these events leaving a visibly distraught Ayrton highly concerned for his colleagues and himself.
 Even though we know how it ends, his own crash at first appears remarkably tame by some of the others we've seen, but we then see his body perfectly still, and we know...

-At his funeral (one that was a state funeral in all but name), we see a beautiful juxtuposition between those mourning Senna (his parents, Xuxa, even Alain Prost), and when they knew him.
-This is the highpoint of the brilliant editing work of Chris King and Gregers Sall.
+At his funeral, one that was a state funeral in all but name, we see a beautiful juxtaposition between those mourning Senna (his parents, Xuxa, even Alain Prost), and when they knew him.
+This is the high-point of the brilliant editing work of Chris King and Gregers Sall.
 It is a beautiful, respectful, and heartbreaking montage.